Gong SoundSmith (full length certified course) – Manchester 2019-20

 - If you cannot avoid missing one of the group days you will have two options:

-- Option 2 – you may be able to arrange a one to one catch up with your tutor at your mutual convenience.
-The cost of this one to one session will be charged on top of the cost of the group session that you could not attend.
+- Option 1 – you can arrange a one to one catch up with your tutor at your mutual convenience.
+The cost of this one to one session (£200) will be charged on top of the cost of the group session that you could not attend.

 - In either case, the entire course must be paid for including the session you miss.
 This is vital as our ability to meet the costs of the course depend upon your commitment to pay for all sessions.